Comcast/pulsar-client-go/README.md

 **Status**

 This client is a work-in-progress and as such does not support all Pulsar features.
-It supports `v1.22` of Pulsar.
+It supports Pulsar 2.0 along with 1.22.

 The following is an incomplete list of features that are not yet implemented: